What is preterm labor?

 Which preterm babies are at greatest risk of health problems?

 The risk of health problems is greatest for babies born before 34 weeks of pregnancy.
-But babies born between 34 weeks and 37 weeks also are at risk.
+But babies born between 34 weeks of pregnancy and 37 weeks of pregnancy also are at risk.

 What are risk factors for preterm birth?